 If you’re considering applying for a new credit card, several months before your Disney vacation can be a good time to do so.
 Many rewards cards offer generous welcome, or sign-up, bonuses for new cardholders.
 As long as you meet the account’s minimum spend requirement, where you charge at least a specific sum within a certain time frame, you can receive a bonus of a large amount of points, miles or cash back, which can go a long way in offsetting the cost of your Disney vacation.

-For example, the CardName discontinued offers 75,000 bonus miles when you spend $4,000 on purchases within the first three months of opening an account.
+For example, the CardName discontinued has a welcome offer of 75,000 miles once you spend $4,000 on purchases within three months from account opening, equal to $750 in travel!
 If you’re able to meet that spend threshold before your trip, you’ll have $750 towards travel to utilize thanks to that welcome bonus alone.
 Plus, the card earns 2X miles on all purchases made, so each dollar you spend on your Disney vacation can continue to earn you rewards (more on this below).

 Cash in on ongoing credit card rewards